immibis/bearded-octo-nemesis/README.txt

 MAIN DOWNLOAD: http://dl.dropbox.com/u/2944265/mods/BON.jar

+You must install Forge (if necessary) and reobfuscate before using BON to deobfuscate a mod.

 Compile into a jar file, or download the one from Github, and then run it to get the GUI version which can deobfuscate mods.